Hurricane Lee turns north on path that will take it past Bermuda as it aims for Atlantic Canada

 SAN JUAN, Puerto Rico — Hurricane Lee began to spin away from the northern Caribbean on Wednesday as the Category 3 storm aimed for Atlantic Canada and left big waves in its wake.

-Lee was expected to eventually pass just west of Bermuda, prompting forecasters to issue a tropical storm watch for the island.
+Lee was expected to pass just west of Bermuda, prompting forecasters to issue a tropical storm warning for the island.
 Wind and heavy rainfall were expected to lash Bermuda starting late Wednesday or early Thursday, forecasters said.

 Lee is then expected to keep traveling north and lose strength in cooler waters before potentially making landfall over the weekend in Nova Scotia, Canada, as a possible tropical storm.